High Pitch Jigging

 - Watch the line slack after pitch.
 This hang time attracts most bites.
 It’s nice to bring up the rod to follow the line without giving tension so that you have less line slack and you can sense the contact.
 And when you just feel the weight of the jig at the tip of your rod, bring it down for another pitch.

 - It doesn’t have to be a heavy weight jig. i.e. Slow Pitch Jerker 603-6 with a 100g jig can make high pitch.
-Just like slow pitch jigging, the highly-resilient rod with parabolic action is recommended.
+It just needs to be balanced in strong action tone.